 In this article we take a look at some of the benefits of good bedtime routines for toddlers and pre-schoolers, why they're important and how to put a bedtime routine in place.
 We also share some ideas to help you establish your own bedtime routines and encourage healthy sleep habits for the future.

-It is typically around the time toilet training begins that children are starting to strive for more independence and beginning to test limits.
+It is typically around the time toilet training begins that toddlers are starting to strive for more independence and beginning to test limits.
 This can make toilet training a stressful time for everyone involved.
 So how do we make toilet training a normal part of development?

 How do you know if your kids are getting enough vitamin D or if they're deficient in anyway?
 We look at the importance of vitamin D, common sources and how to ensure your kids get enough vitamin D on a daily basis.